 ViewModelwill also call or trigger functionality in response to user input like a

 The view provides the layout and content of the UI.
 It knows about the

 ViewModeland the information it provides that can be displayed in the UI.

 The view describes how to "present" data and provides controls the user can interact with.

-A model provides the buisness logic and talks to the ViewModel.
+A model provides the business logic and talks to the ViewModel.

-A ViewModel provides the UI logic and invokes the buisness logic in response to user input.
+A ViewModel provides the UI logic and invokes the business logic in response to user input.

 A View provides the look, layout and content of the UI.